 We have suspected for centuries that our thoughts and emotions can actually produce energy that can affect reality and matters.
 Quite recently, a study from Standford University finally confirmed this idea.

 According to the study, our thoughts aren’t passive observers perceiving reality as it is but are actually active.
 With strong enough motivations and consistency, our thoughts and emotional energy can actually shape reality, bringing reality closer to what we are thinking (and wanting).

-Here, we will learn how the vibrational frequency of thoughts and emotions can help shape reality, how you can leverage different emotional frequencies and other things you may need to know about the subject.
+Here, we will learn how the vibrational frequency of thoughts and emotions can help shape reality, how you can leverage different emotional frequencies, and what are the latest researches in this field.

 Without further ado, let us begin.